ietf-wg-cellar/matroska-specification/notes.md

 it easier for a `Matroska Player` to know which `Segments` are meant to be played together.

-The `SegmentFilename`, `PrevFilename`, and `NextFilename` elements **MAY** also give hints on the original filenames that were used when the Segment links were created, in case some `SegmentUUID` are damaged.
+The `SegmentFilename`, `PrevFilename`, and `NextFilename` elements **MAY** also give hints on the original filenames that were used when the Segment links were created, in case some `SegmentUUIDs` are damaged.

 ## Hard Linking